Dropbox Replay FAQs

 I don’t pay for Dropbox but I want to use Dropbox Replay.
 What do I do?

-Dropbox Replay is available to all customers with a Dropbox account, but the Dropbox Replay Add-On is only available to customers on Dropbox Plus, One, Professional, Standard, Advanced, and Enterprise.
+Dropbox Replay is available to all customers with a Dropbox account, but the Dropbox Replay Add-On is only available to customers on Dropbox Plus, Essentials, Professional, Standard, Business, Advanced, Business Plus, and Enterprise.

 I used the beta version of Dropbox Replay.
 What is happening now that Replay is available?

 Users that had access to Dropbox Replay before April 25, 2023 are beta users that were also granted premium access to the Replay Add-On until June 25, 2023, free of charge.
-If you’re a beta user, you already have the premium features and no action is required to start using the Replay Add-On.
+If you’re a beta user, you already have the premium features and you don’t need to do anything in order to start using the Replay Add-On.

 After June 25th, 2023, the Replay Add-On will be removed and you’ll have the option to purchase the add-on.